 After integrating Flat into his classroom, Kyle saw the impact on his students directly.
 Today, they compose and work on his exercises but also on their own compositions during their free time.
 "It is fun to see that," he told us.
 His students don't hesitate to request their teacher for some advice.
 A creative spirit developed into his classroom.
 "They can work easily and have a feedback immediately because of the playback function," Kyle told us.

 Moreover, Kyle was also happy to see that they teach and learn from each other.
 They don't hesitate to collaborate together on their compositions and exercises, but also to explain how to use the different aspects of the program.
-The live collaboration on Flat enabled Kyle to create an efficient collaborative environment in his classroom.
+The live collaboration on Flat enabled Kyle to create an effective collaborative environment in his classroom.

 This is only the beginning for Kyle and the American School Foundation.
 We wish him all the best in continuing the great job he did for his music classes.
 Thanks a lot again to him, for his testimonial.

 I hope you enjoyed this story, and you found it inspiring.
-If you know someone who uses successfully Flat in his classroom, or just for some feedbacks concerning the article, feel free to write us!
+If you know someone who uses successfully Flat in his classroom, or just for some feedback concerning the article, feel free to write us!

-Have a beautiful day everyone.
+Have a beautiful day everyone!

 You find this success story interesting?
 Get in touch with us to find the best solution for your school.